thaibeouu/dotfiles/docs/_posts/2021-08-02-ruby-concurrency.md

 ractors, each ractor spawns multiple threads, and each thread multiple fibers.
 However, as ractors are new and unstable, they currently serve as a primer for what is going to come in the future from Matz and the CRuby team.
-One challenging design decision from ractors is the introduction of the immutability concept into the language itself, which can prove to be really hard to achieve since practically everything in Ruby is mutable by default.
+As ractors cannot access each other's data, one challenging design decision from ractors is the introduction of the immutability concept into the language itself, which can prove to be really hard to achieve since practically everything in Ruby is mutable by default.
 We will see.